 One of the challenging things about exclusively pumping is the constant washing of pump parts and bottles – not only do you need to take the time to both pump and to bottle feed, but you have to clean everything!
-It can feel like the worst of both worlds.
-One way to make it easier to wash your breast pump parts in the dishwasher.
+One way to make it easier is to wash your breast pump parts in the dishwasher.

 However, putting breast pump parts in the dishwasher on their own isn’t an option because they are too small, and they will fall through the top rack.
 You definitely need something to put them in so that this doesn’t happen, but that at the same time, lets the water and soap in so that the pump parts actually get clean.